 Did you run out of elastics?

 Call the office.
-We will be happy to provide more elastics or mailed to you, if needed.
+We will be happy to provide more elastics or mail a pack to you, if needed.
 Do not go without wearing them.

 Do you have a loose bracket?